SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 Hey everyone!

-This is second edition of Server-side Dart.
+This is the second edition of Server-side Dart.
 I would recommend reading the [first edition](https://blog.darshanrander.com/posts/tech/serverside-dart/) before this.
 But if you are lazy like me TL;DR - Dart servers are slow in multipart requests and JSON parsing.

-In this edition I have included a few more frameworks, updates to the [SirusCodes/backend_benchmark](https://github.com/SirusCodes/backend_benchmark) repository and some load testing.
+In this edition, I have included a few more frameworks, updates to the [SirusCodes/backend_benchmark](https://github.com/SirusCodes/backend_benchmark) repository and some load testing.

-In this blog, I have compared following frameworks:
+In this blog, I have compared the following frameworks:

 - Dart
   - [Conduit](https://www.theconduit.dev/) (v4.3.6)